Spanish–Portuguese War (1776–1777): Spanish response

 There they encountered the Portuguese fleet of Robert MacDouall, which was much smaller and managed to escape.

 Cevallos decided to take the island of Santa Catarina as his northern base on 23 February.
 When the Portuguese saw the formidable Spanish fleet disembark its troops, the garrison fled to the mainland without firing a shot.
 On 20 March, Cevallos sailed towards his second target, Rio Grande de São Pedro, but the fleet was dispersed by a storm and had to return to Montevideo.

-There he split up his forces and sailed with all the artillery to Colonia de Sacramento and besieged the Portuguese on May 23.
+There, he split up his forces and sailed with all the artillery to Colonia de Sacramento and besieged the Portuguese on May 23.
 The town capitulated on June 3.

 The rest of the fleet was sent to check the fleet of MacDouall, which was still a menace to be counted with.
-In fact this fleet surprised and captured the lone San Agustín, and renamed the ship Santo Agostinho.
-The new captain, who also played an important role in capturing the ship was an Englishman in Portuguese service, Arthur Phillip who later founded Port Jackson (Sydney).
+In fact, the fleet surprised and captured the lone San Agustín and renamed the ship Santo Agostinho.
+The new captain, who also played an important role in capturing the ship, was an Englishman in Portuguese service, Arthur Phillip, who later founded Port Jackson (Sydney).

+On July 26 the frigate Santa Clara was shipwrecked on the Banco Inglés, killing 92 people.

-After taking Sacramento, Cevallos marched towards Rio Grande de São Pedro, joining forces with the troops of Juan José Vertiz in Santa Teresa, but was ordered to turn back as peace negotiations had started.
+After taking Sacramento, Cevallos marched towards Rio Grande de São Pedro and joined forces with the troops of Juan José Vertiz in Santa Teresa but was ordered to turn back as peace negotiations had started.

 Peace

-On 24 February 1777 King Joseph I died and his daughter and successor Maria I dismissed Pombal and concluded on 1 October the First Treaty of San Ildefonso with Spain.
+On 24 February 1777, King Joseph I died, and his daughter and successor Maria I dismissed Pombal and concluded on 1 October the First Treaty of San Ildefonso with Spain.

-Spain returned the island of Santa Catarina to Portugal and recognized Rio Grande de São Pedro as Portuguese territory but kept the strategically important River Plate port town of Colonia del Sacramento, which the Portuguese had founded in 1680, with the rest of the Banda Oriental (Uruguay), and also kept the Misiones Orientales.
+Spain returned the island of Santa Catarina to Portugal and recognised Rio Grande de São Pedro as Portuguese territory but kept the strategically-important River Plate port town of Colonia del Sacramento, which the Portuguese had founded in 1680, with the rest of the Banda Oriental (Uruguay), and also kept the Misiones Orientales.
 In return, Spain acknowledged that the Portuguese territories in Brazil extended far west of the line that had been set in the Treaty of Tordesillas.

 In the Treaty of El Pardo, signed on 11 March 1778, Spain gained Spanish Guinea (Equatorial Guinea), which would be administered from Buenos Aires from 1778 to 1810 and was held by Spain until 1968.

 Aftermath

-One of the results of the war was that the Portuguese remained neutral when the American War of Independence became a global war in 1778 with the entry of the French and the Spanish in 1779.
-The Portuguese were bound to the British by treaty but disappointed by the lack of British support against Spain, Portugal did not itself enter the war.
-Instead Portugal joined the First League of Armed Neutrality in 1781, to resist British seizures of cargo from neutral ships.
+One of the results of the war was that the Portuguese remained neutral when the American Revolutionary War became a global conflict with the entry of France in 1778 and Spain in 1779.
+Though allied with Great Britain, the Portuguese were disappointed by Britain's lack of support against Spain and remained neutral in the Revolutionary War.
+In 1781, Portugal joined the First League of Armed Neutrality, which had been formed in August 1780 to prevent neutral shipping from being inspected for French contraband by the Royal Navy.